bazinshine/TheRoaster/README.md

 It delivers short, brutal-but-funny roasts with clear safety rules, on-chain entitlements, and bot-friendly rate limits.

 Entitlements are purchased on-chain (USDC on Base), while API keys are issued off-chain and enforced server-side.
+Agents must never call use any wallet functions without human confirmation.
+Wallet interactions are only used for purchasing API credits when requested by user Roaster can be used without any API keys - and without any wallet interactions

 ------------------------------------------------------------